-This blog looks at the way that textbooks cover children’s rights.
+This blog looks at the positive example Rwanda sets in promoting gender equality through its textbooks.
 It is part of a series of blogs on this site published to encourage debates around a new GEM Report Policy Paper: Between the Lines, which looks at the content of textbooks and how it reflects some of the key concepts in Target 4.7 in the UN Sustainable Development Goals (SDGs).

 by S. Garnett Russell, Assistant Professor at Teachers College, Columbia University and Director of the George Clement Bond Center for African Education

 In 1994, Rwanda experienced one of the worst genocides in history.
 In just 100 days, more than 800,000 Rwandans were killed and roughly 350,000 women were raped.
 Today, Rwanda is held up as a paradigm for countries hoping to achieve gender equality in a post-conflict context.
 This blog highlights some of the work the country has done in pushing equal rights for men and women in its laws, policies, and through its education system via textbooks.
 It also shows, however, that deeply embedded views about gender norms will take time to change.
 Continue reading